jennysukut/straightforward-job-site-backend/README.md

 This folder holds a SpringBoot application

 One time setup:
-  Create a folder in your home folder named ~/data/mydb This is where the database will be stored.
+  Create a folder in your home folder named "data" This is where the database will be stored.
 The database is managed automatically. i.e. A file will be created automatically and you don't need to run any scripts

 You run this server by issuing the command